velizargenov/reddit-search-engine/README.md

 - Test if the onSubmit function is called when the user presses "Search"
 - Test if state changes when the user enters a search term in the search bar

+## Task 3
+- Retrieve search results from reddit based on search term using the fetch API

 ## Resources
 -